 This booklet sets out the Council's guidelines for the design, construction and maintenance of an effective oxidation pond system for dairy shed wastes.Design, construction and maintenance guidelines for oxidation pond treatment of dairy shed and feedpad wastes - contents & introduction More

 Guides to restoration planting in Taranaki

 These guides provide information on restoring and enhancing the indigenous vegetation cover which as been lost from Taranaki.
-They help to enable landowners, community groups and practitioners to restore ecosystems by planting native species.The series will be expanded to cover all five ecological districts in the region.Restoration planting guide - North Taranaki ecological district More guides & map
+They help to enable landowners, community groups and practitioners to restore ecosystems by planting native species.The series is expanding to cover all five ecological districts in the region.Restoration planting guide - North Taranaki ecological district More guides & map